 Leftover hummus can be stored in the refrigerator for up to 1 week.
 And always allow hummus to come to room temperature before serving.

 So….what do you think?
 Have I convinced you to give homemade hummus recipe a go?
 I promise it is WORTH IT!
 It tastes absolutely incredible.
-Try it as an appetizer during this holiday season.
-You will definitely impress your guests.

 All in all, homemade hummus is a fantastic dip to keep in your refrigerator!
 Because you can eat it with whatever veggies you have and voila!
 There you have a complete HEALTHY snack!